Here's how to get free antiviral medicine if you test positive for Covid-19 - KESQ

 There are two antiviral pills authorized by the US Food and Drug Administration to treat Covid-19 at home: Pfizer’s Paxlovid for people 12 and older, and Merck’s molnupiravir for adults.
 Anyone in those age groups who tests positive for Covid-19 could be prescribed the medications to take at home.

-The treatments work best when a person takes them within a few days of symptoms starting or testing positive — even if their symptoms are mild so far.
+The treatments work best when a person takes them within a few days of symptoms starting or testing positive — even if their symptoms are mild.

 Only one positive Covid-19 test is needed for treatment, Inglesby said, and it does not have to be a PCR test: “Any positive test should be sufficient.”